AndrianaMis/AaltoProject/README.md

 Marginalized probabilities for each category based on a non-hardware-aware idle probab (empirical average per-idle-qubit error probability per round).
 Also made a functin for stats.py.
 Find out whether cat4 function moves the groups to contigeous rounds or not. (shouldnt).

+## 20/08/25:

+Must change func #4 implementing a decay model (ok).
+Where else should the probabilities decay?
+Make a draft for FlipSim

+## 21/08/25:

+Fix #3 never working (ok) - Re callibrated probabailities againkst 0.005.
+M0 ready

+## 2208/25: